What is Double Opt-in?

 How Do I Enable/Disable Double Opt-In?

 With SmartrMail you can enable/disable the double opt-in requirement for individual lists.
-That means, if you have a particular list of popup signups, you can require double opt-in for people signing up through your popup only, and not from other forms.
+That means you can require double opt-in for people signing up through a specific form only, and not from other forms.

-To change the double opt-in settings, you simply need to go to your Subscribers tab, then select the individual subscriber list you wish to change the settings for.
+To change the double opt-in settings, you simply need to go to your settings tab, then select email settings then from the drop-down menu, and select the list you wish to change the settings for.

 What is “Enable GDPR friendly info”?

-Clicking this option will mean that information will be included in the confirmation email outlining how the subscriber’s personal data will be used and their rights concerning this.
+Clicking this option will mean that information will be included in the confirmation email outlining how the subscriber’s personal data will be used and their rights.